 - Many agencies have a high turnover of staff, with creatives frequently moving to different employers to progress their careers.

-Although copywriters come from a range of backgrounds, creativity and the ability to write well are key requirements, so a degree in one of the following subjects may increase your chances:
+Although copywriters come from a range of backgrounds, creativity and the ability to write well are key requirements.
+A degree in one of the following subjects may increase your chances:

 - creative advertising